virtutae/C7C1-study-resource-catalog-backend-/README.md

 ## DB Setup

+Tables that need to be created and the appropriate PostgreSQL queries are available in the path /sql/createTables.sql Example data/information is available in the path /sql/insertQueries.sql

 -   Copy .env.example to .env and set `DATABASE_URL`, `LOCAL_DATABASE_URL` and `PORT` to your liking.
 -   You will need to create a user in the Rapid API website to obtain the `X_RAPIDAPI_KEY` and be able to get images for the thumbnails (if not, you will still get a standard image when the user creates a new recommendation).
 Please refer to https://docs.rapidapi.com/.
--   Please link the corresponding `DISCORD_URL` in order to receive a notification when a new recommendation is posted.
+-   Please link the corresponding discord webhook to `DISCORD_URL` in order to receive a notification when a new recommendation is posted.

 e.g.